 In the days following The New York Times' initial report, dozens of well-known actresses and women who worked behind the scenes have come forward about their experiences with Weinstein.

 Many of the recounted stories have similarities — including one-on-one encounters with the producer clad in only a robe.
-Kate Beckinsale, in a lengthy Instagram post on Thursday, said she was 17 when she arrived at a hotel, expecting to meet Weinstein in a conference room.
+Kate Beckinsale, in a lengthy Instagram post, said she was 17 when she arrived at a hotel, expecting to meet Weinstein in a conference room.

 "When I arrived, reception told me to go to his room.
 He opened the door in his bathrobe.
 I was incredibly naive and young and it did not cross my mind that this older, unattractive man would expect me to have any sexual interest in him," Beckinsale recalled, adding that she declined an offer of alcohol and left.

 "A few years later he asked me if he had tried anything with me in that first meeting.
 I realized he couldn't remember if he had assaulted me or not."